 Shopping for food in Florence is one of the joys when walking around, especially the hunt for good Italian cheese and ham.

-Side note: There are so many things to do in Florence and places to see but I have added just the main ones listed above as they are the most popular, and are indeed what I saw.
-If you have more time on your hands (and money for that matter) then the skies the limit on the best things do in Florence.
+Side note: There are so many things to do in Florence and places to see, but I have added just the main ones listed above as they are the most popular, and are indeed what I saw.
+If you have more time on your hands (and money for that matter), then the sky’s the limit on the best things to do in Florence.

 Cafes in Florence